devmark/input-check/readme.md

 ## Available Validation Rules
 Below is a list of all available validation rules and their function:

-~~accepted~~
+accepted
 ----
 The field under validation must be yes, on, 1, or true.
 This is useful for validating "Terms of Service" acceptance.

-active_url
+~~active_url~~
 ----
-The field under validation must have a valid A or AAAA record according to the dns_get_record PHP function.
+The field under validation must have a valid A or AAAA record.

 after:(date|time)